Senegal’s Data Protection Act, a Comprehensive Data Privacy Law

 - In order to perform a public service action or undertaking that has been assigned or entrusted to a given data subject.

-- If the processing of a data subject’s personal information is related to the honoring of a contract or pre contractual measures that have been requested by said data subject.
+- If the processing of a data subject’s personal information is related to the honoring of a contract or pre-contractual measures that have been requested by the said data subject.